 I have a longstanding interest in comparing Canadian and Australian political institutions and was a Visiting Fellow at the Australian National University in 2016.
 I offer some thoughts on the contrast between Canadian and Australian politics here.
 I think the Museum of Australian Democracy, the restored Old Parliament House in Canberra, is the happiest place on earth for a political scientist!

 I have been at Carleton University since 2000, after receiving my PhD from the University of Toronto, following earlier degrees from the University of Waterloo and Queen’s University.
 I was a Fulbright Visiting Chair at Duke University in 2007.
-From 2012-2018 I was chair of my department, and I currently sit on the Board of Governors along with other roles at Carleton.
-I am from Elmira, Ontario.
+From 2012-2018 I was chair of my department, and I have been a member of the Board of Governors, the University Senate, and held other roles at Carleton.

 Short bio:

-Jonathan Malloy is professor of political science and the Honourable Dick and Ruth Bell Chair in Canadian Parliamentary Democracy at Carleton University, where he also serves as Associate Dean (Research and International) in the Faculty of Public Affairs.
+Jonathan Malloy is professor of political science and the Honourable Dick and Ruth Bell Chair in Canadian Parliamentary Democracy at Carleton University, where he also serves as Associate Dean (Research and Graduate) in the Faculty of Public Affairs.
 His teaching and research focus on Canadian political institutions and Ontario politics, and he has published five books and over twenty-five articles and chapters.
 His latest book is The Paradox of Parliament.
 He is a past-president of the Canadian Study of Parliament Group and served for six years as chair of his department.
 Educated at the University of Waterloo, Queen’s University, and the University of Toronto, he has been a Fulbright chair at Duke University and a visiting scholar at the Australian National University.

 jonathan_malloy_public_cv_october_2020.pdf |